UW-GAC/analysis_pipeline/README.md

 Nearly all scripts require a GDS file in SeqArray format.
 Phenotype files should be an AnnotatedDataFrame saved in an RData file.
 See `?AnnotatedDataFrame` or the SeqVarTools documentation for details.
 Example files are provided in `testdata`.

-Python scripts are provided to run multi-step analyses on a compute cluster or cloud environment. `TopmedPipeline.py` defines cluster environment classes, currently a Sun Grid Engine (SGE) cluster and Amazon's cfncluster Son of Grid Engine (also SGE).
+Python scripts are provided to run multi-step analyses on a compute cluster or cloud environment. `TopmedPipeline.py` defines cluster environment classes, currently a Sun Grid Engine (SGE) cluster, Amazon's cfncluster Son of Grid Engine (also SGE), and AWS Batch.
 Additional classes may be added for other environments.
-Some default options (e.g., the R library path and queue name) are hard-coded in the class initialization method and should be changed to run on other systems.
-Default cluster options may be overridden at run time by specifying a file containing alternative options.
+Default cluster options are provided in the JSON file `cluster_cfg.json`.
+These options may be overridden at run time by specifying a JSON file with the `--cluster_file` option in the python scripts.
+Only options that should be changed from the default need to be included in the file.
+See `custom_cluster_cfg.json` for an example.

 These python scripts require a config argument `out_prefix` in addition to the arguments for each R script called.
 Some input and output file name parameters are overridden by the scripts in order to link jobs together.
 Example config files are in `testdata`.

+For any python script, run with `-h` or `--help` to see all options. `--print_only` is a useful option to print all cluster submission commands without actually running them.

 ## Conversion to GDS